puneet26082006/Legal-Documents-Gen-Ai-Project/project-rough-description.md

   * Chatbot **reads and summarizes** the document.
   * Provides **simplified explanation** using pointers.
   * Detects **hidden charges, flaws, accusations, risks**.
+* **Clause-wise Explanation**:

+  * Chatbot breaks down **individual clauses** in legal documents (e.g., rental agreements, loan contracts, terms of service, privacy policies).
+  * Provides **easy-to-understand explanations** for each clause, highlighting its meaning and possible impact on the user.
 * **User Knowledge Check**:

   * User provides a **self-description of knowledge** about the document.